 When a Global Manufacturing Leader leverages AI to achieve an 89% pipeline increase, the foundation is data.
-For industries reliant on bulk materials, one of the largest remaining data blind spots sits quietly in warehouses and on trucks: your Flexible Intermediate Bulk Container (FIBC), or吨包袋.
+For industries reliant on bulk materials, one of the largest remaining data blind spots sits quietly in warehouses and on trucks: your Flexible Intermediate Bulk Container (FIBC), or ton bag.
 Moving beyond cost-per-unit conversations, this article explores how to transform this passive vessel into an active data node, driving the strategic transparency modern supply chains demand.

 Traditional bulk bag logistics are often characterized by opacity.
 Disputes over damage liability, lagging inventory counts, and quality risks for sensitive products—from food-grade candy bulk bag contents to specialty chemicals—are common.
 This lack of visibility is unsustainable.
 Market insights reveal the broader packaging industry is transforming towards high-end, green, and intelligent solutions, with sustainable packaging demand surging.
 As end-products become more sophisticated and regulatory pressures mount, the logistics supporting them must evolve from a cost center to a source of competitive intelligence.